pmem/pmdk/README.md

 * **utils** -- utilities used during build & test
 * **CONTRIBUTING.md** -- instructions for people wishing to contribute

-To build this library, you may need to install some required packages on the build system.
+To build this library, you may need to install the following required packages on the build system:

+* **autoconf**
+* **pkg-config**

+Some tests and example applications require additional packages, but they do not interrupt building if they are missing.
+An appropriate message is displayed instead.
+For details please read the ** DEPENDENCIES ** section in appropriate README file.

 See the **before_install:** rules in the [.travis.yml](https://github.com/pmem/nvml/blob/master/.travis.yml) file at the top level of the repository to get an idea what packages were required to build on the _travis-ci_ (Ubuntu-based) systems.